leonardotonelli/em-imputation/README.md

 pip install -r requirements.txt
 ```

-- The repository contains `requirements.txt` with pinned versions; use `pip freeze > requirements.freeze.txt` to capture an exact environment for publication or review.
+- The repository contains `requirements.txt` with pinned versions.

 - Randomness in experiments is controlled via the `random_state` parameter available in the simulation and utility functions.